 In addition to the GAC, all students have the opportunity to prepare for and take the ACT® test, an admissions exam used by ALL US universities, and nearly 300 univerisities outside of the United States to evaluate undergraduate applicants.

 Credit & Scholarships

-Many of the Pathway Universities in the United States and around the world offer GAC graduates up to one year of credit.
+Many of the Partner Universities in the United States and around the world offer GAC graduates up to one year of credit.
 This allows students to complete their university studies faster, saving a significant amount in tuition fees and living expenses.